chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 ![](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/go_tree.svg)
 *The root of the tree represents the initial board configuration.
 Each leaf of the tree represents the board configuration after a game has ended.
 Each path from the root to a leaf represents one possible realization of the game; the leaf is annotated with a utility value of either $1$ or $0$, depending on whether the agent would have won or not if that game was indeed realized.*

 In developing our agent, it is fairly common to assume that the adversary will also play the move that will maximize their probability of winning.
-This leads to the so-called **min-max algorithm**.
+In other words, the adversary will always play a move that causes our agent to lose over one that causes our agent to win.
+Similarly, our agent should always play a move that causes it to win over one that causes it to lose.
+Thus, the utility of non-terminal states can be determiend determinisitcally via the following recurrence:

 \\[u(s) = \begin{cases}
 \displaystyle\max_{s' \in S(s)}\lbrace u(s') \rbrace, \text{ if our agent is the turn-taker} \\\\\\
 \displaystyle\min_{s' \in S(s)}\lbrace u(s') \rbrace, \text{ otherwise.}
 \end{cases}\\]

+To compute these utilities, one must traverse the tree until a state, $s$, is reached whose successors are all leaves.
+Then, using (1), we can compute $u(s)$, working up the tree.
+Once we compute $u(s)$ for each $s \in S(s_0)$, we should choose the action that